Underusedapple/laminateQuotingSystem/readme.md

 As of 5-31-23 I still need to clean up the comments in the functions and create more legibility.

-laminateQuotingSystem is a program using html, css, and python Ironically this started for pricing laminate but it currently funcitons for quoting stone but will soon actually be converted for both.
+laminateQuotingSystem is a program using html, css, and python.

+Ironically this started for pricing laminate but it currently funcitons for quoting stone but will soon actually be converted for both.
 The quotes are made from a pdf created by a outsdie program called LT3Raptor which is a CAD drawing software that Fenco uses.